The Hungry Bites

 Hi Kar, no cooked chickpeas don't have the live bacteria for the "yeast" to work.
 Only bio, good quality chickpeas will work

-Joseph Zaloom
+9. Joseph Zaloom says

 Hi, thanks Makos for the recipe.
 By bread flour do you mean wheat flour?
 Alas, if so I will be forever denied the pleasure of the eftazimo as I am celiac.
 I make chickpea pasta and was looking for more recipes based on this wonderful pea of chickiness that I can eat